 We are a married couple with a sixteen-year-old son and two cats.
 We want a dog but for now we have the neighbor’s.

 Life in the Puget Sound region where we were living was getting frenetic and overcrowded so we sold our house in the spring of 2017, bought a travel trailer, and hit the road.
 We felt squeezed out like too much jelly on a sandwich so we set out to find a new slice of paradise in the rural regions of Washington state.

-The national forest and anywhere else we were allowed to camp became our home for three months as we cruised the real estate websites for property.
+The national forest and anywhere else we were allowed to camp became our home for four months as we cruised the real estate websites for property.
 In September we found a few acres of land near the Idaho and Canadian borders in eastern Washington that was just right.

 It was three and a half miles from the nearest Walmart and tucked into the foothills of the Huckleberry Mountain Range.
 At the time, there was one neighbor nearby with nothing else between us and the surrounding mountains.
 The property was undeveloped and had been unoccupied for seventy years.